 Supporting livelihoods and new tech to tackle the COVID-19 pandemic

-UNDP is supporting Nepal to prepare, respond and recover, including by co-leading the Socio-Economic Recovery Cluster as part of the UN Country Team's Preparedness and Response Plan.
-The cluster is supporting existing recovery mechanisms and helps boosting public and private resource mobilisation to bolster rapid livelihood recovery and cash for work initiatives, targeting vulnerable groups.
-UNDP's Accelerator Lab is supporting the cluster by mapping livelihood and relief initiatives across the private sector.
-The Lab is also planning to partner with the incubator CellApp Innovations and its ‘SmartPalika' (Smart Municipality) application to scale up features that support local governments to undertake live-tracking management, report quarantine data to the public, disseminate COVID updates - including automated reminders about handwashing - and allow users to self-assess and report on their health status.
+In Nepal, COVID-19 provided an opportunity and springboard for digital solutions to bolster rapid response to and recovery from the crisis and tackle longstanding development challenges.
+UNDP’s Accelerator Lab has partnered with the incubator CellApp Innovations and its ‘SmartPalika’ (Smart Municipality) application to scale up features that support local governments to undertake live-tracking management, report quarantine data to the public, disseminate COVID updates, and allow users to self-assess and report on their health status.

 To tackle the socio-economic impact from the influx of returning migrants during COVID-19, UNDP further created an Artificial intelligence enabled digital system, ‘SipShala’ (Skills Lab), which maps and matches the skills and interests of returnee migrants with potential employers.